bparanj/crystal/programming/javascript/supabase/after-authentication.md

 </script>
 ```

 In this example, `useSupabase` is a hypothetical utility to get the Supabase client instance.
-Replace it with how you actually access your Supabase client in your app.
+Replace it with how you ly access your Supabase client in your app.

 ### 2. **Handling the Auth State in Nuxt.js**